etechlearner/enterprise/docs/design-manager/installation.md

 # Installation

-The server-side component of the Stoplight API Design Manager has two parts:
+The Stoplight API Design Manager has two components:

-- The **front-end**, which serves the Stoplight user-interface
+- The **application**, which serves the Stoplight user-interface

-- The **back-end**, which is the backing API for the Stoplight user-interface
+- The **API**, which is the backing API for the application, ultimately writing data to the database

-Installation and configuration for both components is linked below.